dotnet/docs/docs/fsharp/using-fsharp-on-azure/table-storage.md

 ## Retrieve a single entity

 You can write a query to retrieve a single, specific entity.
-Here, you use a `TableOperation` to specify the customer "Larry Buster".
+Here, you use a `TableOperation` to specify the customer "Ben Smith".
 Instead of a collection, you get back a `Customer`.
 Specifying both the partition key and the row key in a query is the fastest way to retrieve a single entity from the Table service.

 [!code-fsharp[TableStorage](../../../samples/snippets/fsharp/azure/table-storage.fsx#L109-L111)]